Frankfort, KY Solar Panels

 Frankfort Electricity Prices

-Kentucky electricity rates have climbed from 11.5 cents per kWh in 2021 to 13.0 cents in 2024—a 13% increase in just three years.
-While still below the national average, these rising costs add up over time.
+Kentucky’s residential electricity rate rose from 11.5 cents per kWh in 2021 to 13.0 cents per kWh in 2024 — a 13% increase in just three years.
+While still below the national average of 16.5 cents per kWh, the upward trend is clear.

 Price of Energy: Kentucky vs National Average